aditosoftware/nodebackup/README.md

 ### Schema
 1. Starter,exec,server,client are different server

 a.
-Starter started BackupNode on exec.
+Starter started Nodebackup on exec.
 b.
 Exec started a backupjob, defined in config.yml
 c.
 The backupdate will be transferd through exec server